-The budget change proposal for Civil CMS (V3) replacement has encumbered \$12,400,000 to fund V3 courts to replace V3.
-The decision of the Judicial Council in April 2015 was to eliminate funding V3 from the State Trial Court Improvement and Modernization Fund by July 2019.
+The budget change proposal for civil CMS (V3) replacement has encumbered \$8,499,979 in 2017-18 to fund V3 courts to replace V3, which is in year two of three for the program.
+In April 2018 the Judicial Council decided to eliminate funding V3 from the IMF by July 2020.
 The Judicial Council and the V3 courts requested and received funding over three years to replace V3 at each court.
-Funds are allocated to the courts via intrabranch agreements based on disbursement milestones for software vendor contracts, consulting, equipment, and temporary project staff.
+Funds are allocated to the courts via intra-branch agreements based on disbursement milestones for software vendor contracts, consulting, equipment, and temporary project staff.